-Pattaya is a beach-resort destination on the eastern sea-board of Thailand, famous for its nightlife and sex scene which dates back to the Vietnam War era – when the sparsely populated and picturesque fishing village became a popular “rest & recreation” retreat for American troops.
+Pattaya is a beach-resort destination on the eastern seaboard of Thailand, famous for its naughty nightlife and sex scene, which dates back to the Vietnam War era—when the sparsely populated and picturesque fishing village became a popular “rest & recreation” retreat for American troops.

-Since then, mainly thanks to tourism – Pattaya has reached status of thriving – cosmopolitan city, complete with major shopping malls, and high rise hotels and condominiums.
+Since then, mainly thanks to tourism—Pattaya has reached the status of a thriving—cosmopolitan city, complete with world-class shopping malls and modern high-rise hotels and condominiums.

-The famous Pattaya nightlife scene and its associated beer bars, go-go clubs, discos and nightclubs is still thriving, but Pattaya is no longer seen as a men-only destination.
+The famous Pattaya nightlife scene and its associated Thai bar girls, beer bars, go-go clubs, discos, and nightclubs is still thriving, but Pattaya is no longer seen as a men-only destination.

-There’s a rapidly growing family friendly scene in Pattaya too these days.
-Family friendly attractions and activities attract families from far and wide.
+There’s also a rapidly growing family-friendly scene in Pattaya these days, with family-friendly attractions and activities attracting families from far places in Thailand abroad.

-You could say modern day Pattaya is a city with everything, a place which can be anything you want it to be.
+You could say modern-day Pattaya is a city with everything, a place that can be anything you want it to be.

 Pattaya Facts & Figures

-The downtown (central) area of Pattaya is situated between Sukhumvit highway to the east, Pattaya Beach to the west, North Pattaya Road, and South Pattaya Road.
+Pattaya’s downtown (central) area is situated between Sukhumvit highway to the east, Pattaya Beach to the west, North Pattaya Road, and South Pattaya Road.

 From Pattaya Beach to Sukhumvit highway is a distance of around 2.20 kilometers, and North Pattaya Road to South Pattaya Road is approximately 3.3 kilometers.

-Immediately north of Pattaya Beach and Downtown Pattaya is Naklua and Wongamat.
+Immediately north of Pattaya Beach and Downtown Pattaya are Naklua and Wongamat.
 To the south is Pratumnak Hill, Jomtien, and Na Jomtien.

 Pattaya is approximately 150 kilometers south of central Bangkok, 120 kilometers from Bangkok Suvarnabhumi airport, and 160 kilometers from Don Mueang airport.
 Utapao airport – often referred to as ‘Pattaya airport’ is 40 kilometers south of Pattaya, in Rayong.